 Screening and Diagnosis | Personalized Treatment | Research and Clinical Trials | Additional Patient Support

 NorthShore’s breast health program is one of the largest academic multispecialty practices in the state of Illinois.
-NorthShore was the first Center in the Chicago region to be accredited by the American College of Surgeons’ National Accreditation Program for Breast Centers.
-NorthShore is also designated a Breast Imaging Center of Excellence by the American College of Radiology.
-These distinctions reflect our high-quality, integrated, patient-centered care from an established team of specialists.
+We were the first in the Chicago region to be accredited by the American College of Surgeons’ National Accreditation Program for Breast Centers.
+We are also a Breast Imaging Center of Excellence as designated by the American College of Radiology.
+These distinctions reflect the quality breast care our experienced specialists provide to patients.

 NorthShore Kellogg Cancer Center and the Center for Breast Health combine the most advanced scientific knowledge and technology with a comprehensive approach to breast cancer treatment.
 Drawing from the diverse experience of physicians, surgeons, nurses, researchers and a host of other highly trained healthcare professionals, the Kellogg Cancer Center team is dedicated to putting patients—and families—at the center of a healthcare experience that delivers compassionate, quality care.

 Newly diagnosed patients have the added support of a specialized oncology nurse navigator to guide them through their breast cancer diagnosis and treatment.